Juls: Career

-Happy Place

-In February 2020, Juls traveled to South Africa to experience the culture of Amapiano first hand (a style of house music that emerged in South Africa in mid 2010s), and began to explore producing the style of music.
-He then released the 5-track EP Happy Place which features artists from South Africa, Nigeria, Jamaica and Ghana including singer-songwriter Busiswa and vocalist King Promise.
+In February 2020, Juls traveled to South Africa to experience the culture of Amapiano first hand (a style of house music that emerged in South Africa in mid 2010s), and he began to explore producing the style of music.
+He then released the 5-track EP Happy Place, which features artists from South Africa, Nigeria, Jamaica and Ghana, including singer-songwriter Busiswa.

 Since the release of Happy Place, Juls has released a 2-track collaboration with Sango entitled Fufu & Grits with Soulection, and another new single featuring Randy Valentine titled “Wata”.

-"U Say"

-Juls produced "U Say" on the second studio album of American rapper Goldlink, entitled Diaspora.
-He later flew to LA to be appear in the video for the single which featured Tyler, the Creator and Jay Prince, and was directed by Cruel Santino.
+Juls produced "U Say" on GoldLink's Diaspora album.
+He later flew to LA to be appear in the video for the single, which featured Tyler, the Creator and Jay Prince, and was directed by Cruel Santino.

 Tours

-Juls performed at SXSW in both 2017 and 2018, Encore Festival, The Ends Festival and TIDAL x Diaspora Calling with Lauryn Hill., Ibiza Meltdown 2019 and Afro Republik/Wizkid.
-He was invited and spoke at ADE-Amsterdam Dance Event in 2019, and hosts his self-curated tour entitled A Night With Juls which features live sets and DJs, the first of which was held in New York on the 23rd of August 2019.
+Juls performed at SXSW in both 2017 and 2018.
+He also performed at the Encore Festival, The Ends Festival, and TIDAL x Diaspora Calling with Lauryn Hill.
+In 2019, Juls performed at the Ibiza Meltdown, Afro Republik/Wizkid, and the ADE.
+His self-curated tour A Night With Juls featured live sets and first premiered in New York in August 2019.